 - GP Clinic C (three weeks)

-- Hospital-based obstetrics and gynaecology (two weeks)
+- Hospital-based obstetrics and gynaecology (three weeks)

-- Hospital-based anaesthetics (three weeks)
+- Hospital-based anaesthetics (two weeks)

 - Port Lincoln Aboriginal Health Service (one week)

 - Paediatrics in Port Augusta (two weeks)